 Applying for a grant?

-The Australian Research Council (ARC) does not provide funding to individual researchers, all funding applications must be submitted through the Research Office in an Eligible Organisation (usually an Australian university).
+The Australian Research Council (ARC) does not provide funding to individual researchers.
+All funding applications must be submitted through the Research Office in an Eligible Organisation (usually an Australian university).

 Where can researchers find information?